 - 40 FEES AND CHARGES: such costs which the Council considers directly necessary and appropriate in order to satisfactorily complete the works such as professional design fees, charges for statutory consents and inspections, charges for easements and other rights and to meet VAT requirements.
 The Council's Design and Administration fees are currently charged at 15% of the work. - MEANS TEST: may also be expressed as a TEST OF RESOURCES a procedure to determine the capacity of the applicant and his or her household to pay for or contribute financially towards the cost of works (see TPC).
-The following means tests will be applied in all cases - 1 the STATUTORY test for applications for Disabled Facilities Grants and Essential Work Loan - a STANDARD test for Renewal Area Grants only (leading to a fixed contribution of 25% of the cost of works) as described in details of types of assistance.
-This will apply in all cases of landlord applications unless expressly stated otherwise elsewhere in this policy.
-Owner-occupiers and leaseholders who claim that this will cause hardship may opt to take the statutory test which could result in a contribution between nil and 25% - an EXEMPTION test (leading to NIL contribution by the applicant) as described in details of types of assistance
+The following means tests will be applied in all cases - the STATUTORY test for applications for Disabled Facilities Grants and Essential Work Loan - an EXEMPTION test (leading to NIL contribution by the applicant) as described in details of types of assistance